 Supportive AE listings will be provided for all AEs, SAEs, and deaths, AEs leading to treatment discontinuation and/or death, and EOSI as appropriate.
-Listing of all AEs, SAEs and AEs leading to treatment discontinuation and/or death, sorted by treatment, patient identification, and onset date will include the following information: treatment, patient identification, country, age, gender race, BMI, primary SOC, PT, reported term, onset date, study day (relative day to the start date of double-blind treatment), AE duration, duration of exposure, intensity, corrective treatment, action taken with IMP, date of treatment discontinuation (if relevant), relationship to IMP or NIMP, outcome, date of death (if any), seriousness, seriousness criteria, and AE status ("E" for TEAE; and "P" for on-study post-treatment AE).
+Listing of all AEs, SAEs and AEs leading to treatment discontinuation and/or death, sorted by treatment, patient identification, and onset date will include the following information: treatment, patient identification, country, age, gender race, BMI, primary SOC, PT, reported term, onset date, study day (relative day to the start date of double-blind treatment), AE duration, duration of exposure, intensity, corrective treatment, action taken with IMP, date of treatment discontinuation (if relevant), relationship to IMP or NIMP, outcome, date of death (if any), seriousness, seriousness criteria, and AE status ('E' for TEAE; and 'P' for on-study post-treatment AE).

-2.4.5.3 Deaths
+2.4.5.4 Deaths

-The following summaries of deaths will be generated.
+The following summaries of deaths will be generated for the safety population.

-- Number (%) of patients who died by study period (on-study, on-treatment, post-study). - Deaths in nonrandomized patients or randomized but not treated patients. - Treatment-emergent adverse events leading to death (death as an outcome on the adverse event case report form page as reported by the Investigator) by primary SOC, HLGT, HLT, and PT showing number (%) of patients sorted by internationally agreed SOC order, with HLGT, HLT, and PT presented in alphabetical order within each SOC.
+- Number (%) of patients who died by study period (on-study, during TEAE period, poststudy). - Deaths in nonrandomized patients or randomized but not treated patients. - Treatment-emergent adverse events leading to death (death as an outcome on the adverse event case report form page as reported by the Investigator) by primary SOC, HLGT, HLT, and PT showing number (%) of patients sorted by internationally agreed SOC order, with HLGT, HLT, and PT presented in alphabetical order within each SOC.

-2.4.5.4 Analyses of laboratory variables
+2.4.5.5 Analyses of laboratory variables